-The Department of Non-Banking Supervision regulates a number of financial institutions in India, and these institutions are required to register themselves under the Financial Intelligence Unit – India (FIU-IND).
+The Department of Non-Banking Supervision regulates several financial institutions in India, and these institutions are required to register themselves under the Financial Intelligence Unit – India (FIU-IND).
 All non-banking financial companies must conform to the compliances regarding registration.

-The notifications that lays down the manner as well as procedures for submission of information are Notification No. 9/2005’s Rule 7 and Rule 8 of the Rules.
-The notification was issued on July 1, 2005 and the rules must be read with Notification No. 12/2013 issued on August 17, 2013, Notification No. 4/2007 which was issued on May 24, 2007, Notification No.15/2005 which was issued on December 13, 2005, Notification.
+The notifications that lay down the manner, as well as procedures for submission of information, are Notification No. 9/2005’s Rule 7 and Rule 8 of the Rules.
+The notification was issued on July 1, 2005, and the rules must be read with Notification No. 12/2013 issued on August 17, 2013, Notification No. 4/2007 which was issued on May 24, 2007, Notification No.15/2005 which was issued on December 13, 2005, Notification.
 These rules and notifications contain the manner and the procedure for submitting information to the Financial Intelligence Unit – India.

 What kind of information must be submitted under the Prevention of Money Laundering Act?